DFCMK/Blog/README.md

 * Advanced Search: Implement advanced search functionality to allow users to search for restaurants based on various criteria such as cuisine, location, price range, etc.
 * Rating system, which allow users to rate Published Reviews 1 to 5 Stars
 * Recommendation System: Develop a recommendation system that suggests restaurants to users based on their past preferences and review
+* Ensure that Reviews which where saved as Draft wont get displayed with published Posts.
+* A second Page within the Profile page would come handy to display the users own reviews and the favorites on seperated pages.

 [Back to top](<#table-of-content>)